amhatami/AngularJS/Angular-V2/README.md

 ## A WORD ABOUT TYPESCRIPT
 This example is written in TypeScript, a superset of JavaScript.
 Angular uses TypeScript because its types make it easy to support developer productivity with tooling.
 You can also write Angular code in JavaScript; this guide explains how.

+Also Topics include:
+*What is Angular?
+*Setting up an Angular template
+*Creating a component
+*Binding events and properties
+*Getting data to components
+*Using directives and pipes
+*Creating Angular forms
+*Validating form data
+*Understanding dependency injection
+*Providing services
+*Making HTTP calls
+*Routing